 - To consider each student individually and to understand if and how the student is impacted by their disability in a higher education living and learning environment in order to make an informed decision about the need for accommodations and services.

-What is Acceptable documentation of a disability?
+What is acceptable documentation of a disability?

-SSS reviews documentation on a case-by-case basis.
+SDS reviews documentation on a case-by-case basis.
 However, acceptable documentation should be current and reflect the following: